raoulg/pluim/README.md

 1. Go to **Admin** → create a course → share the enrollment code with students
 2. From the course page → **Manage** to add exercises with due dates, allowed file types, and grading rubrics
 3. From the course page → **Grade overview** to see all students × exercises in a grid, with inline grade input
+4. In the grade overview, hover a student row and click **Review →** to open a side panel — browse all their submissions per exercise, view PDFs embedded in the browser, and enter grades and feedback
+5. Click **↓ all submissions** in any exercise column header to download a ZIP of all students' latest file submissions for that exercise

 ### As a student